BAMresearch/ctsimu-artist-module/docs/source.md

 ### Constructor

-* `constructor { { name "Source" } }`
+* `constructor { { name "Source" } { id "S" } }`

 	A name for the source can be passed as an argument to the constructor.
 Useful for debugging, because it appears in error messages as well.
 Usually, `"Source"` is fine.
+The `id` designates aRTist's identifier for the object (to find it in the part list).

 ### General